Sovereign-Labs/sovereign-sdk/module-system/README.md

 can abstract away the distinctions between `zk` and `native` execution.
 For example, when a rollup is running in native mode its `Storage` type will almost certainly be [`ProverStorage`](./sov-state/src/prover_storage.rs), which holds its data in a Merkle tree backed by RocksDB.
 But if you're running in zk mode the `Storage` type will instead be [`ZkStorage`](./sov-state/src/zk_storage.rs), which reads its data from a set of "hints" provided by the prover.
-Because all of the rollups modules are generic, none of them need to worry about this distinction.
+Because all the rollups modules are generic, none of them need to worry about this distinction.

 For more information on `Context` and `Spec`, and to see some example implementations, check out the [`sov_modules_api`](./sov-modules-api/) docs.